What Rates of Return Should You Use for Retirement Planning?

 For people who want clarity about their choices today and their financial security tomorrow, NewRetirement is a financial planning platform that gives people the ability to discover, design, and manage personalized paths to a secure future.

 Our goal is to make high-quality, low-cost financial guidance available to everyone.
-More than 155,000 people representing more than $168 Billion in wealth currently trust the system to make the most of their money and time.
 The platform can be co-branded or white labeled for partners.
 Additionally, the company provides API access to companies who wish to embed planning functionality within their own site.

 NewRetirement Planner